 So while we always use the same 5 fingers, the patterns or sequences in which we use them can vary based on the scale.

-The importance of practicing scales for piano players
+The importance of practicing major scales for piano players

 Scales are more than just sequences of notes; they’re foundational to the development of any pianist.
 Here’s why practicing scales is crucial:

-By understanding and consistently practicing these scales, pianists lay a strong foundation for more advanced concepts and techniques.
+By understanding and consistently practicing these major scales on piano, pianists lay a strong foundation for more advanced concepts and techniques.
 So, dive in, practice regularly, and watch your musical journey flourish!